What is the difference between marketing, advertising, and public relations?

-Please send a request at https://webrequests.westminstercollege.edu and the web team will quickly implement your changes.
+Please submit a web request and the web team will quickly implement your changes.

 How do I get help producing printed materials?

 Our office can help with both designing and printing your materials.
-Please fill out our easy Communication Project Request form for assistance.
+Please fill out the Communication Project Request form for assistance.